lmmentel/chemtools/doc/source/index.rst

 Chemtools is a set of modules that is intended to help with more advanced computations using common electronic structure programs.

-The main to goal was to enable convientnt `basis set <https://en.wikipedia.org/wiki/Basis_set_%28chemistry%29>`_ manipulations, including designing and optimizing exponents of basis sets.
-To acheive that there are several modules abstracting various functionalities:
+The main to goal was to enable convenient `basis set <https://en.wikipedia.org/wiki/Basis_set_%28chemistry%29>`_ manipulations, including designing and optimizing exponents of basis sets.
+To achieve that there are several modules abstracting various functionalities:

 Basis set object
   :mod:`basisset <chemtools.basisset>` module that contains the :class:`chemtools.basisset.BasisSet`.
 See the :doc:`tutorial` page for a overview